 Let’s go back to the first storyboard we looked at—our Fashion Lookbook How To.
 Notice how the title plays out as a burst of four words over four separate blocks?

 This is a fun trick that can help you stand out in the feed, as the quick cuts will draw viewers’ attention and build a sense of suspense as they stick around to find out what the video is about.
 To achieve this look, shorten the length of each of your blocks to 1 second.
-This technique works best with video styles that have text reveals, like Concrete and Clean Lines.

 Last but not least, when approaching text you’ll want to think about not only the words, fonts, and styles, but also how these elements play within the broader video.
 What photos or video clips will look best behind your text?
 Where will you place the text within the frame for maximum visual effect?

-These questions may feel a little daunting, but Irina has set you up for success by building our storyboards with best practices in mind.
+These questions may feel a little daunting, but Irina has set you up for success by building our templates with best practices in mind.
 If you’re trying to replicate a look, pay attention to the number of words and characters in specific blocks as well as how the text stands out on the placeholder photos and video clips and try to replace them with similar-length text and similarly-composed assets.

 Here are some specific things to keep an eye out for:

 Negative space: Photos with negative space (or blank, non-busy areas) are really great for putting text on top of.
 The negative space provides the perfect home for your text to live legibly.
 Try searching our Getty library for images with “negative space,” “blank space,” or “space for text.”
 Or, if you’re shooting your own photos or video footage, try shooting in front of a wall.
-That’s how Irina achieved the look in our Fashion Lookbook How To and Expert How To storyboards.
+That’s how Irina achieved the look in our Fashion Lookbook How To and Expert How To templates.

 Create movement with text: Instead of keeping all your text in the same format throughout your video, try moving it around so it appears in different parts of the frame in different blocks.
 This will help draw your viewer’s eye around the frame which, in turn, helps hold interest.
-You can see this technique in action looking at the first four blocks of the Fashion Lookbook How To storyboard.
+You can see this technique in action looking at the first four blocks of the Fashion Lookbook How To template.

 Need a little extra help or inspiration?
 Join fellow Animoto customers in the Animoto Social Video Marketing Community on Facebook.
 Share your videos for feedback or just follow the conversation for tips and ideas.